armory/docs/content/en/cd-as-a-service/tasks/tenants/switch-tenants.md

 armory config get
 {{< /prism >}}

 Output shows the list of tenants.
-When you only have the default tenant, the output is:
+When you only have access to the default tenant, the output is:

 {{< prism lang="bash" line-numbers="true" >}}
 tenants: